Affiliations and Accreditation

 Our students’ parents/guardians are encouraged to take an active part in the Parent, Teacher, Friends Association (PTF).
 The role of the PTF is to organise fundraising and charity events.
 Together with the teachers and the Principal, the PTF discuss the ideas for school improvement and may be involved in addressing student academic and disciplinary issues if necessary.
 We also operate a Primary and Secondary Student Council, whose presidents and members are the school’s most prominent students.
 This body ensures that the voice of the students is heard and acknowledged at all times.
 Every class elects their class representative who will act on their behalf in the Student Council meetings.
 The Student Council helps in organising charity events including the annual BIS Charity Bazaar.
 They also help in the organisation of the annual study tour and social events such as student parties.
 Both Primary and Secondary Schools have their own Student Councils.

-All of our classes have school blogs which are edited by the form tutors.
-The class blogs allow the parents/guardians to keep track of their child’s learning activities and cross curricular projects.
+The school has blogs which are edited by the form tutors.
+The blogs allow the parents/guardians to keep track of their child’s learning activities and cross curricular projects.